kenotron/p-graph/README.md

 ## Scopes and filtering

-After a graph and option are sent to the `pGraph` function, the graph is executed with the `run()` function.
+After a graph are sent to the `pGraph` function, the graph is executed with the `run()` function.
 The `run()` takes in an argument that lets you filter which tasks to end.
 This allows you to run tasks up to a certain point in the graph.

 ```js
 // graph is one of the three options up top